OSGeo/gdal/gdal/docker/README.md

 # Images of releases

 Tagged images of recent past releases are available.
-The last ones (at time of writing) are for GDAL 3.2.2 and PROJ 8.0.0:
+The last ones (at time of writing) are for GDAL 3.3.1 and PROJ 8.1.0, for linux/amd64 and linux/arm64:
-* osgeo/alpine-ultrasmall-3.2.2
+* osgeo/alpine-ultrasmall-3.3.1
-* osgeo/alpine-small-3.2.2
+* osgeo/alpine-small-3.3.1
-* osgeo/alpine-normal-3.2.2
+* osgeo/alpine-normal-3.3.1
-* osgeo/ubuntu-small-3.2.2
+* osgeo/ubuntu-small-3.3.1
-* osgeo/ubuntu-full-3.2.2
+* osgeo/ubuntu-full-3.3.1

 ## Multi-arch Images